Child Issues

 Meet the specialists

-— April Harriell, Licensed Professional Counselor in Shorewood, WI
+— Maggie Ratley, Licensed Professional Counselor Candidate in Nashville, TN

 The children I work with struggle with a range of issues including tantrums, anger management, trauma, anxiety, depression, and emotion regulation.
 In therapy I focus on the child's strengths as well as their struggles.
 I use a child-directed play therapy model which teaches children emotion regulation tools through modeling.
 Parent involvement is vital to a child's success in therapy and I include parents in the therapy process through coaching and parent-child interaction therapy.